Velocidex/velociraptor-docs/content/blog/2019/2019-12-08-velociraptor-to-elasticsearch-3a9fc02c6568/_index.md

 Once the client events are being collected and received by the VR server, the *Elastic.Events.Clients* artifact will take care of forwarding these events to Elastic *.*

 The artifact supports forwarding events from 4 built-in client event artifacts by default.
-These client event types can be selected/deselected and with a bit of customisation even more types can be added to suit your needs:
+These client event types can be selected/deselected and with a bit of customization even more types can be added to suit your needs:

 * Windows.Detection.PsexecService
 * Windows.Events.DNSQueries